FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/decentralize-your-data-store-it-with-filecoin.md

 **Cost Efficiency:** A Smarter Storage Economy – With a competitive, open marketplace for storage, you can choose from a range of providers based on performance or price.
 Content-addressability and IPFS support means you can pick and switch fearlessly.

 [[Get Started with Filecoin](mailto:sales@fil.org)]

+## \
+Who Is Using Filecoin?

+### Web3 Projects

+FF is building bridges with other ecosystems to enhance decentralization and resilience in the broader Web3 world.

+**Cardano**: [Blockfrost integrated Filecoin](https://fil.org/blog/blockfrost-and-filecoin-foundation-collaborate-to-enhance-the-decentralization-of-cardano-data) as a robust backup layer for Blockfrost-built Cardano apps.
+Blockfrost will also introduce a new service tier for Cardano builders that includes IPFS and Filecoin storage.

+**Solana**: DCENT, a Filecoin storage provider, collaborated with the Solana ecosystem to archive [Solana’s block history on Filecoin](https://destor.com/resources/news/solana-integrates-filecoin) as part of the [Old Faithful initiative](https://docs.triton.one/project-yellowstone/old-faithful-historical-archive/old-faithful-public-report) to make Solana's ledger data accessible and content-addressable.

+### AI Organizations

+AI organizations, including [Aethir](https://fil.org/ecosystem-explorer/aethir), [KiteAI](https://fil.org/ecosystem-explorer/kite-ai), [Nuklai](https://fil.org/ecosystem-explorer/nuklai), and [SingularityNET](https://singularitynet.io/), store datasets and metadata on the network to ensure transparency, accountability, and robust audit trails.

+AI agent projects are leveraging the Filecoin network’s data verifiability capabilities to ensure AI-generated outputs can be trusted, including [Recall](https://recall.network/), [Ungate AI](https://fil.org/ecosystem-explorer/ungate), and [AIWS](https://fil.org/ecosystem-explorer/aiws).
+Plus, platforms like [Theoriq](https://www.theoriq.ai/) have [developed a series of AI agents](https://mirror.xyz/0xbCAa90C8bA95b3ba6C8Aa6900a92FE70b97E5eF7/y8zj9hbr6ZEES9V9bMtqyzEBm0osh5ivoSBEYVN3mkI) trained on data stored on Filecoin, making open data more accessible and usable for builders.